 A housing cooperative, or co-op, is a legal entity, usually a cooperative or corporation, which owns real estate, consisting of one or more residential buildings.
 The corporation is membership-based, with membership granted by purchasing a share in the cooperative.
 Each shareholder in the legal entity is granted the right to occupy one housing unit.

 Located one block from the Waterfront Metro Station, River Park is close to all the major highways — 395, 295, Route 1, and the George Washington Memorial Parkway, colloquially known as the G.W.
 Parkway — with easy access to Georgetown and Capitol Hill.
-River Park is just a short walk to the MarketSW (open from spring to fall), the Southwest DC Community Farmers Market (open from spring to fall), Arena Stage, The Wharf, the National Mall, Smithsonian Institution museums, Audi Field (the future home soccer stadium for D.C.
+River Park is just a short walk to the MarketSW (open from spring to fall), the Southwest DC Community Farmers Market (open from spring to fall), Arena Stage, The Wharf, the Maine Avenue Fish Market, the National Mall, Smithsonian Institution museums, Audi Field (the future home soccer stadium for D.C.
 United), and Nationals Park (the home baseball park for the Washington Nationals).

 Monthly member fee includes: